 It helps you to identify recurring thought patterns and to see things from a different perspective.

 If you are struggling to come up with things to journal about, you might want to consider a journal with journal prompts.

 For example, there is this wonderful journal from Monica Sweeney (affiliate link), which helps you to “leave your bulls*** behind and live a happier life’.

-For me, journaling is a wonderful way to let go of certain thoughts and be more present.
-Perhaps, it will work for you too?
+I experience journaling as a wonderful way to let go of certain thoughts and be more present.
+Perhaps, it will work for you, too?

 A while ago, I came across a simple, yet super powerful method to bring my mind back to the present.
 As an HSP I overthink a lot, so this method was a true lifesaver for me.